G-Zhen/Landing-Page/README.md

 # Landing-Page
 TOP Landing Page Flexbox project
+A landing page around the subject of stoicism.
 Not a full, functioning website.

-A landing page around the subject of stoicism.

-The three great Stoics are Marcus Aurelius, Seneca, Epicetus
+There are no actual external links.
+The main purpose of this project was the CSS flexbox styling.

+What I gained from this project:
+* Compartamentalization skills that's needed for flexbox

 Image Sources:
 * Epictetus: https://fourteenlines.blog/tag/epictetus/